 Basic Research Efforts

-The Miller Family Heart & Vascular Institute is well equipped for state-of-the-art clinical, basic, and translational research efforts.
+The Miller Family Heart, Vascular & Thoracic Institute is well equipped for state-of-the-art clinical, basic, and translational research efforts.
 Research into the mechanisms underlying atrial fibrillation (AF) and new treatments for AF is being conducted at each of these levels.
 One of the fundamental characteristics of this effort is its collaborative nature.
 Studies typically involve clinicians, surgeons, and scientists, interacting on a frequent basis.
 This integration and coordination gives us the ability to overcome the traditional boundaries to translational research efforts.

 Cleveland Clinic has modern and well equipped laboratory facilities for basic cardiac electrophysiology research.
 Research facilities include approximately 2000 square feet of laboratory space, immediately adjacent to the hospital, with state of the art equipment for doing a broad spectrum of electrophysiology research at multiple levels - from the isolated cardiac myocyte (heart muscle cell), to the isolated heart or cardiac tissue, to whole animal studies, and finally to collaborative clinical studies.